jakobap/jakobap/README.md

 - 👋 Hi, I’m Jakob.
 - 👀 I’m interested in Machine Learning and Cloud Computing.
-- 🌱 I’m currently working for Google as a Cloud Technical Resident.
+- 🌱 I’m currently working for Google as a Customer Engineer.
 - 💞️ I’m looking to learning to deploy my machine learning models in the cloud.